jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) their date of acquisition of the undivided land, if the land is not registered as described in paragraph (a) at the bright-line date.
 Leases with perpetual right of renewal
 (3) Despite subsection (1), an amount that a person derives from disposing of a freehold estate in residential land, acquired as the owner of a leasehold estate with a perpetual right of renewal, is income if the bright-line date for the freehold estate is within 5 years of the grant of the leasehold estate.
-Contingent interest
-(4) Despite subsection (1), an amount that a person derives from disposing of a freehold estate in residential land, acquired as the result of the completion of a land development or subdivision, is income if the bright-line date for the freehold estate is within 5 years of the person acquiring an interest, in relation to the land, that is contingent upon the completion of the land development or subdivision.
+Estate or interest acquired upon completion of land development or subdivision (4) Despite subsection (1), an amount that a person derives from disposing of an estate or interest in residential land, acquired as the result of the completion of a land development or subdivision, is income if the bright-line date for the estate or interest is within 5 years of the person entering into the agreement under which they acquired the estate or interest upon the completion of the land development or subdivision.
 Start of 5-year period for transfers by registration if trustees change (4B) If the person referred to in subsection (1)﻿(a) or (2)﻿(a) is a trustee of a trust who has been transferred the land or undivided land from a trustee of the trust, the date on which the instrument was registered is treated as occurring on—
   (a) for subsection (1)﻿(a)—